uw-ictd/ccn-covid-analysis/README.md

      with a new column but does not re-add the column that was indexed back into the dataset (aka drops it completely!).
-You can re-add it manually though with the dictionary dataframe interface before setting the new index (see canonicalize_data.py).
+You can re-add it manually though with the dictionary dataframe interface before setting the new index (see canonicalize_data.py), or by calling `.reset_index()` on the dataframe.

 5. Consider disabling swap.
 Dask gets confused about how much memory its workers are using when swap is in play, and can erroneously request too much memory.
 Having two different actors (swap + dask) trying to manage when to spill memory to disk gets... chaotic.
+Disabling swap drastically improved stability on my development machine.